 Contour map level properties can be set in the Simple manner, like was shown previously.
-Or, you can change more advanced items, such as each individual contour line, by using the Advanced method.
+Or, you can change more advanced items, such as displaying contours on a logarithmic scale using the Logarithmic method or each contour line individually controlled by using the Advanced method.
 To set advanced contour level properties for all levels:

 - 1. Click once on the contour map to select it. - 2.
 In the Property Manager, click on the Levels tab. - 3.
-Change the Level method by clicking on the word Simple next to Level method and selecting Advanced from the list. - Click the Edit Levels button next to Contour levels to open the Levels for Map dialog.
+Change the Level method by clicking on the word Simple next to Level method and selecting Advanced from the list. - 4.
+Click the Edit Levels button next to Contour levels to open the Levels for Map dialog. - 5.
+Click on the column header buttons to make bulk changes at regular intervals.

-- 5. Click on the column header buttons to make bulk changes at regular intervals.
-This provides a way to emphasize contours. - 6.
-Click on the Label button.
+This provides a way to emphasize contours.

+- 6. Click on the Label button.
 The Labels dialog opens. - 7.
-Change the First value to 2, the Set value to 1, and the Skip value to 2. - The First value tells Surfer which contour line to first change.
-This will set the label format for the second label.
+Change the First value to 2, the Set value to 1, and the Skip value to 2.